Chauhantirth23/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 ### Task 3: Generate test certificates for downstream device connectivity

+It is a requirement that downstream devices authenticate to the [IoT Edge Gateway using certificates](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway).
+In this task, you will create test certificates and ensure proper authentication between downstream devices and the gateway device.

 1. The Azure/iotedge GitHub project contains scripts to generate non-production certificates.
 Clone the repository by executing the following command:

    ```Bash